vitor-a14/splitfood-backend/README.md

-# splitfood-backend
+# splitfood backend API
-Back-End application for the Facens project SplitFood.
+Api that controls the operation of the splitfood app